IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 > [!TIP]
 > Our file organization is inspired by the documentation of the Sonar analyzer for Java.
 You can [consult it](https://github.com/SonarSource/sonar-java/blob/master/docs/CUSTOM_RULES_101.md#writing-a-rule) to learn more.

+Additionally, we need a `TestBase` class which we will use as the base class for our unit tests (in Java, it is [`TestBase`](../java/src/test/java/com/ibm/plugin/TestBase.java)).
+This class specifies that we want our tests to use all of our defined detection rules, by extending the *inventory rule* class.
+It also handles the logs of the tests, and structures how assert statements are checked.
+If you wrote your own language support, you should create this `TestBase` class now.
+Note that implementing `TestBase` requires a translation process, but we will come to that [later](#bridging-the-gap), and you can keep these parts empty for now.

 ### Creating and testing your first detection rule

 > [!IMPORTANT]